moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 The division into chunks is done purely on size and has nothing to do with the serialized content within this binary structure.
 In the save data, each chunk is prefixed by a header, followed by the compressed binary data.

-The chunk header has the following structure:
+The chunk header has this binary layout:

 ```
 +---------------+---------------------------+----------------------------------------------+